cilang/acu/docs/introduction.md

-# ACU Protocol
+# ACU

-The ACU Protocol is a system for structured description and modeling that emerged from my worldbuilding and conlang projects.
+The ACU is a system for structured description and modeling that emerged from my worldbuilding and conlang projects.

 ## How It Came to Be